 “O Messenger of God!
 We don’t say to you as the sons of Israel said to Moses: ‘Go, you and your Lord, and fight.
 We’ll stay here sitting” (v.
 5:24).
 Rather, we say: “Go forth.
 We are with you!”
 (Bukhari 65:4609)

 The Qur’an only mentions two caliphs, which are Adam, who is a successor to God, and David, who is a successor to Adam (vv.
 2:30, 38:26, 1 Kings 2:33, 2:45 & Tirmidhi 42:46).
 This precedent clearly establishes that succession combines heredity and merit.
-That the Mahdi will be a descendant of Eli further confirms this precedent.
+Heredity and merit alone are not sufficient to qualify as a successor of a prophet, priest or king.
+That the Mahdi will be a descendant of Eli confirms this principle.
 This means anyone who interprets the Qur’an without recognizing the Prophet and his family and successors, or without reference to them, usurps it (v.
 4:83).

-The Prophet says a time will come when wealth will be so abundant that every believer, hypocrite, man, woman, child, adult, slave and free person will be able to the Qur’an.
+The Prophet says a time will come when wealth will be so abundant that every believer, hypocrite, man, woman, child, adult, slave and free person will be able to read the Qur’an.
 However, they won’t follow anything it says unless they fabricate a new meaning that suits them (Abu Dawud 42:16).
 This is evident from the fact that Muslims and non-Muslims read the Qur’an today who no longer believe in or recognize the family of the Prophet and his successor.
 They read the Qur’an as if it was their book, which it isn’t, and preach on the Prophet’s pulpit as if it belongs to them, which it doesn’t.
+The Prophet did not tolerate the Umayyads on his pulpit, let alone other Arabs, Muladis or ajam (Ibn Majah 1:58, Bulugh al-Maram 2:414, 8:1002, Tirmidhi 47:3673 & 33:70).
+See my essay: 97.
+The Glory.
+This is why the Prophet says Islam will become divided into 70 sects, plus the three Abrahamic religions (Tirmidhi 40:35).
+This corresponds to the 70 nations, since every nation will make up its own Islam, apart from Ahl al-Bayt (Genesis 10 & Ibn Majah 37:188).

-The Qur’an belongs to the house of Eli.
-It is the book, the house and the army of Eli.
-The congregation in prayer is the standing army of Eli that guards the Promised Land.
-Anyone can join the cause.
-That’s why they must stand in prayer as they stand to fight.
-It’s also why prayer differentiates a believer and an unbeliever (Muslim 1:154).
-Prayer–which defends the Holy Land–and charity–which equalizes believers (v.
-16:71)–are the foundations of Ishmael’s throne and paradise (v.
+In short, the Qur’an, like the Ka’ba and Greater Syria (the Promised Land) belongs to Ishmaelites, who are headed by the house of Eli (Tirmidhi 49:4320).
+See my essay: The Seven Houses of Islam.
+The Qur’an is thus the book, the house and the army of Eli.
+Those who stand and pray with Eli, as their Imam, are supposed to stand and fight with him.
+That is why prayer differentiates a believer and an unbeliever, and between those who follow the Prophet and his family and successor (caliph) and those who don’t (Muslim 1:154).
+Prayer (Salat) defends the Promised Land and charity (Zakat) makes believers equal (v.
+16:71).
+That is why Salat and Zakat are the foundations of Ishmael’s caliphate and paradise on earth and in heaven (v.
 17:26).
 If prayer loses its significance, it’ll also lose its value.
 See my essay: The Wisdom and Power of Prayer.
-That’s why prayer is best performed in congregation by men in the heart of the Holy Land (Riyad as-Salihin 8:1128 & Ibn Majah 5:1478) whereas it’s best performed by women at home (Abu Dawud 2:678, 2:180 & Bukhari 10:260).
+That’s why prayer is best performed by Ishmaelites in congregation in the Promised Land, which they defend (Riyad as-Salihin 8:1128 & Ibn Majah 5:1478) whereas it’s best performed by women at home, where they give life (Abu Dawud 2:678, 2:180 & Bukhari 10:260).